ddrohan/dynamic-web-dev-labs/lab04/step_3.md

 ![](../images/lab04.s304.png)

-Once again, make sure you save your file before you refresh in the browser.
+Once again, make sure you save your file before you launch it in the browser.
 If all goes to plan you should now be able to navigate to the **'About Us'** page and see your message displayed.

-You're probably not seeing the proper message - can you work out why and how to fix it??
+But you're probably not seeing the proper message - can you work out why and how to fix it??